projectM-visualizer/projectm/README.md

 ### Presets
 The preset files define the visualizations via pixel shaders and Milkdrop-style equations and parameters.
 Included with projectM are the bltc201, Milkdrop 1 and 2, projectM, tryptonaut and yin collections.
 You can grab these presets [here](http://spiegelmc.com/pub/projectm_presets.zip).

-You can also download an enormous 52,000 pack of presets and textures [here](https://mischa.lol/projectM/52k-presets.zip)(338MB zipped).
+You can also download an enormous 41,000 preset pack of presets [here](https://mischa.lol/projectM/presets_community.zip) (123MB zipped).

 ### Also Featured In